 Quality Gates: Here Are Some Real Examples

-Before wrapping up, we’ll show some examples of real quality gates criteria, collected from various tools.
-That way, you get a real sense of what automated quality gates look like and the type of feedback they can provide you.
+Before wrapping up, we'll show some examples of real quality gates criteria, collected from various tools.
+That way, you get a real sense of what an automated quality gate process looks like and the type of feedback it can provide you.